 Every two seconds, someone in the United States needs blood, and if one or more severely injured patients need multiple transfusions, a blood bank’s supply may have to limit other routine cases.

+The good news is that many of us can help.
 “Most healthy adults are able to donate blood,” said Dr. Preethi Menon, a transfusion medicine doctor with University Health.
 “One donation of whole blood can help save up to three lives."

 Medical Conditions and Blood Donation

 Some medical conditions and medications may prevent or delay donation, but most do not.

 The blood donor screening sheet on the University Health website lists guidelines and exceptions while stressing how easy and important it is to become a donor.

 And you can feel good about what you are doing.
-By sitting quietly on a couch for 30-minutes and giving blood, you may be saving the life of someone who is unexpectedly injured and is depending on a transfusion to survive.
+By sitting quietly on a couch for 30 minutes and giving blood, you may be saving the life of someone who is unexpectedly injured and is depending on a transfusion to survive.

 Schedule an appointment to give blood at University Health.